nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to search for contacts by name criteria
-2. KnottyPlanner shows a list of contacts that matches the name criteria
+2. KnottyPlanners shows a list of contacts that matches the name criteria

     Use case ends.